V4Fire/Client/src/components/base/b-dynamic-page/README.md

   Go to
 ```

-The example works fine, but the problems appear when we try to organize caching of the loaded components.
+The example works fine, but problems arise when we try to organize the caching of loaded components.
-Well, how can we solve this issue?
-If we use Vue as an engine of our app, we can use the `keep-alive` directive.
+Well, how can we solve this problem?
+If we are using Vue as the engine of our application, we can use the `keep-alive` directive.

 ```
 < keep-alive